foundry-rs/book/src/forge/invariant-testing.md

 ### Conditional Invariants

 Invariants must hold over the course of a given fuzzing campaign, but that doesn't mean they must hold true in every situation.
 There is the possibility for certain invariants to be introduced/removed in a given scenario (e.g., during a liquidation).
-For this a dedicated testing contract should be used.

 It is not recommended to introduce conditional logic into invariant assertions because they have the possibility of introducing false positives because of an incorrect code path.
 For example: